 They are no different than in-house or office-based ones.
 The only thing that differs between the two is the lack of physical presence.
 That being said, your VA can and should always be reachable during work hours.

-Hiring an Amazon VA from the Philippines
+Why hire an Amazon VA from the Philippines?

 The Philippines is another hotspot for overseas clients who are looking for a quality yet inexpensive Amazon VA.